Your information has been modified successfully. Do you want to save your changes?

 As a general manager, your vision must include a sense of your current position as well as where you want to go.
 You must have clear sight both in terms of your own areas of responsibility and that of your company at large.
 This vision will inform your strategic direction overall, but it also impacts all the little things you and your team do every day.

 General managers must be strategic thinkers in order to take vision through to reality.
-They need to be able design the moves – and constantly keep in mind all the internal and external forces that will come into play as these moves are executed.
+They need to be able design the move.
+General managers must constantly keep in mind all the internal and external forces that will come into play as these moves are executed.

-Strategy development and execution is often looked at as a roadmap.
-It’s a decent analogy.
+Strategy development and execution is often considered a roadmap.
 You set your course in the direction of your vision for value creation.
-You look at what you need to achieve along the way, goals and objectives, as well as how to measure your progress.
-Yes, it’s the nitty-gritty of what it will take on a daily basis.
-This action plan must also include what resources you need – finance and budget, human, function involvement, time – and, among these, what are your greatest strengths and are there gaps to fill or compensate before you set out on the “road”?
-You are the driver for implementation of the strategy steps all along the way.
+You look at what you need to achieve along the way, goals and objectives, as well as how to measure yourprogress.

 Agile leaders `significantly out-perform other leaders on measures such as work engagement and leadership effectiveness'